divinormj/template-go-hexagonal/README.md

 - **Deploy**: IaaS, PaaS, orchestration system and container deployment configurations and templates (kubernetes/helm, mesos, terraform, bosh).
 - **Domain Layer**: Contains the business logic and rules.
 It defines entities, gateways, and use cases.
 - **Entrypoints**: Manages incoming requests and responses.
 This layer includes controllers and presenters (DTOs and mappers).
+- **Tests**: Integration tests only, unit tests are located with the code files.

 ## Swagger
 [Swagger](https://swagger.io/) is an API documentation tool that allows you to describe, consume, and visualize RESTful web services interactively.
 It provides a graphical interface that makes it easier to understand and use the API, allowing developers to test endpoints directly from the browser.